RED

 Puppy Socialization

 Medical: The puppies appear to be quite healthy.
-They will be seen by a vet when they are ~7 weeks old... at which time they will receive their first (of three) DHPP vaccinations.
-The puppies will need to be quarantined in their home (and backyard) until late March when they receive their final DHPP vaccination... to ensure they remain safe from parvo and other ailments.
-They received their first deworming on 02 Jan; second deworming is scheduled for 16 Jan.
+They were seen by a vet on 27 Jan... at which time they received their first (of three) DHPP vaccinations.
+Red will need to be quarantined in his home (and backyard) until late March when he receives his final DHPP vaccination... to ensure he remains safe from parvo and other ailments.
+He has received three dewormings (02 Jan, 17 Jan, and 30 Jan).
+Neutering will be down the road.

 Located In: Placerville.

-If you might want to adopt one of the puppies, please contact Rescue Rep Dave at david.c.ely@sbcglobal.net.
+If you might want to adopt Red, please contact Rescue Rep Dave at david.c.ely@sbcglobal.net.

 See other Labs Available